5 Expert Tips for Reducing Caregiver Guilt

 Caregivers often have very high (and often unfair) expectations for themselves.

-That can add a significant amount of stress and guilt to an already tough job, reduce your quality of life, and make it harder to care for your older adult.
+That can add significant stress and guilt to an already tough job, reduce your quality of life, and make it harder to care for your loved one.

 Dr. Barry J. Jacobs, an AARP caregiving expert, has years of personal experience caring for his mother.
-In his article, he shares 5 useful tips to reduce the guilt that caregiving often causes.
+In his article about caregiver guilt, he shares 5 valuable tips to reduce the guilt that caregiving often causes.

 5 expert tips for reducing caregiver guilt